 The insurance plan includes medical attention by specialists, medical transfers, transfer of a relative, penalty for airfare changes, and lodging for prolonged stays among other benefits for up to US $10,000.

 Well, the plan is actually pretty smart.
 But the catch is that the medical care on the island is limited and some hospitals are currently at or near full capacity.
 There is also a shortage of ICU beds.
 The hospital capacity may be an issue in case the second COVID-19 wave keeps increasing.

-Will I be covered when I leave the island?
+Will foreigners be covered after leaving the island?

-No. You will not.
+No. They will not.
 This plan only covers you while you are on the island, and -only if- you get infected on the island, not if you arrive with the virus.
-Also, this plan was only created for visitors arriving before December 31, 2020.